-After years of being off limits, Catawba Falls opened to the public just a few years ago near Old Fort (26 miles east of Asheville, just three miles off I-40).
-In Spring 2012, the U.S. Forest Service opened a new parking lot and restrooms for the waterfall hiking trail in Pisgah National Forest.
-The 1.5-mile hike (3 miles roundtrip) is a steady climb, but not difficult.
-The most difficult part is crossing the river on the rocks (see photo at right).
-The first crossing will get your feet wet if there is higher water.
-Be careful, since rocks can be slippery.
-A bridge is planned for that crossing.
+After years of being off limits, the 100-foot tall Catawba Falls is now open to the public - complete with two new trail bridges in 2016.
+It's located near Old Fort (26 miles east of Asheville, just three miles off I-40).
+In 2012, the U.S. Forest Service opened a parking lot and restrooms for the waterfall hiking trail in Pisgah National Forest.
+The 1.5-mile hike (3 miles roundtrip) is a steady but slight uphill walk, but not difficult.
+It follows the Catawba River with many smaller cascades along the way.
+It's a beautiful trail with sounds of rushing water and short side trails to see it.
+There are no campsites or access for mountain biking.

-Recent History: The new parking lot is constructed on a small piece of an 88-acre tract, which was acquired by the U.S. Forest Service in 2010 from the Foothills Conservancy.
+Recent History: The new parking area is constructed on a small piece of an 88-acre tract, which was acquired by the U.S. Forest Service in 2010 from the Foothills Conservancy.
 Funding for the land purchase came from the Land and Water Conservation Fund.
 The Foothills Conservancy has saved 1,000+ acres in this area from development!

 Directions: From Asheville, take I-40 east to Exit 73 at Old Fort.
 Before the exit ramp ends, take the right hand turn onto Catawba River Rd.
 If you are coming from east of Old Fort on I-40 west, take Exit 73, turn left and take the first right before McDonalds (on ramp to get back onto I-40).
 Turn left onto Catawba River Rd.
 Drive three miles to the end of the road to the parking lot.